pantunes/exchange-radar/README.md

 # exchange-radar
 Get real-time trades from various crypto exchanges.

-So far the following crypto exchanges are implemented:
+So far the following crypto exchanges are supported:
 - Binance
 - Kucoin
+- Coinbase

 ### Build & Run
 As simple as: